Carl Pei: His net worth and all about the man behind OnePlus, Nothing

 OnePlus has not looked back since.
 Its focus from the very beginning was on excellent build quality, outstanding design and attention to customer’s core needs.
 The company’s smartphones offer all of that at a price more affordable than other smartphones with similar features which were at the higher end of the spectrum.

 By 2019, when Pei was named in Fortune’s 40 Under 40 list, OnePlus was selling in 38 regions around the world, including the US.
-Its latest model, OnePlus 7, had raised USD 144 million in sales within one minute of its release in China.
+Its latest model, OnePlus 7, had raised USD 144 million (INR 1191 crore approx.) in sales within one minute of its release in China.

 Several observers, therefore, credit OnePlus and Pei’s vision for the disruption caused to the smartphone market, following which better quality at a lower price point became a pursuit for most brands.